-Very Large Observing Projects are defined as requiring 1 Msec of observing time or more, regardless of whether they include long-duration observations of single targets or shorter duration observations of many targets.
-This category is open to all science topics and must be designated as such by the PI.
-Up to 6 Msec of the observing time in this cycle is reserved for Large and Very Large Projects, subject to the submission of proposals of high scientific merit.
+XVPs are defined as requiring between 1 and 6 Msec of total observing time including longduration observations of single targets or shorter duration observations of many targets to address major, key questions in current astrophysics.
+This category is open to all science topics and must be designated as an XVP by the PI.
+About 7 Msec of the observing time is reserved for X-ray Visionary Projects, subject to the submission of proposals of high scientific merit.
+Observations approved as part of an X-ray Visionary Project will have no proprietary time associated with them, and the data will be made public immediately.
+XVP projects will be allocated a maximum of 2 Msec of observing time on targets situated above 60° ecliptic latitude.